mtrsvn/Minecraft-Server-Status-Checker/README.md

 # Minecraft Server Status Checker 💻

-A simple web application that allows users to check the status of any Minecraft server by entering its IP address and port.
+A simple web application that allows users to check the status of any Minecraft server by entering its IP address.

 🔗 **Live Website:** [Minecraft Server Status Checker](https://mtrsvn.github.io/Minecraft-Server-Status-Checker/)